Kyle Beckerman

 Kyle Robert Beckerman (born April 23, 1982) is an American former professional soccer player who played as a midfielder.
 He spent 21 seasons in Major League Soccer (MLS) with the Miami Fusion (2000-2001), Colorado Rapids (2002-2007) and Real Salt Lake (2007-2020).
 He was a starting central defensive midfielder and captain when RSL won MLS Cup 2009.
 He also earned 58 caps with the United States national team.

 In 2021, Beckerman was named the head coach of the Utah Valley University men's soccer team, a Division I program in Orem, Utah.

 Early life

 Beckerman was born in Crofton, Maryland.
 His parents are Margaret "Meg" (née Lamade) Beckerman, a third grade teacher, and Paul Beckerman, a science teacher.
 His brother Todd is four years his senior and coaches the wrestling team at Brown University.

 Personal life

 On January 4, 2014, he married Kate Pappas, a Greek American account supervisor at Love Communications, at the Holy Trinity Greek Orthodox Cathedral in Salt Lake City.

 Beckerman is known for his distinctive dreadlocks, which he started growing around 2005.
-In November 2017 Beckerman shaved off the majority of his hair in preparation for a new physical.
+In November 2017 Beckerman shaved off the majority of his hair, after his RSL coach jokingly told him to cut his hair and come back a new man.